Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 In a private clinic process, owner communication is also more detailed.
 Fasting instructions, first-night home care, medication timing, E-collar use, control visits, and weight follow-up can be tracked in the same medical record, which is especially reassuring for first-time cat owners.

-At Anka Veterinary Clinic, the process begins with general examination and risk assessment.
+At Anka Veterinary Clinic, the process begins with [link] and risk assessment.
 Your cat’s age, weight, general health, previous illnesses, medications, and living conditions are reviewed.

 If needed, bloodwork or additional checks are planned before surgery.
 On the day of the procedure, fasting instructions, arrival time, carrier preparation, and home care steps are explained to the owner.